 Celebrate the diversity of Sarasota’s community with Project Pride SRQ.
 A young nonprofit, established in 2019, Project Pride SRQ has already made a huge impact in Sarasota.
 In 2020, the organization raised over $100,000 to fund the installation of a rainbow crosswalk in downtown Sarasota, spanning five crosswalks of Second Street with Cocoanut and Pineapple avenues.

 The goal of Project Pride SRQ is to unite and celebrate the LGBTQ people, businesses, and organizations of the greater Sarasota area.
-While Sarasota Inc. traditionally hosts an annual gay Pride Festival, due to COVID, Project Pride SRQ will take the lead this year with a month-long event series including “Taste of Pride” in partnership with local restaurants.
+While Sarasota Inc. traditionally hosts an annual gay Pride Festival, due to COVID, Project Pride SRQ will take the lead with a month-long event series including “Taste of Pride” in partnership with local restaurants.

 Love a parade?
 Check out Sarasota’s LGBTQ car and pet parades!
 And keep an eye out for the “Our Business Welcomes” window cling signs to signify “family friendly” gay-welcoming business throughout the Sarasota region.